Consultant – Clinical & Radiation Oncologist

 Viral Infections

-- Epstein–Barr Virus (EBV) – linked to Hodgkin lymphoma and some non-Hodgkin lymphomas [11].
+- Epstein–Barr Virus (EBV) — linked to lymphomas [11]

-- HIV – does not directly cause blood cancer but increases lymphoma risk due to weakened immunity [10].
+- HIV — increases lymphoma risk due to immune suppression [10]

 How Environment and Lifestyle Influence Risk